cessen/subs_extract/README.md

 1. The line's subtitle text.
 2. The filename of line's audio file, wrapped in an Anki audio tag.
 3. **Matching subtitle from second subtitle file.**
+4. The filename of the line's image thumbnail.
-4. The name of the video file the line came from, without the file extension (this basically identifies the movie/episode, assuming your video files are named appropriately).
+5. The name of the video file the line came from, without the file extension (this basically identifies the movie/episode, assuming your video files are named appropriately).
-5. A timestamp, indicating where in the video file the line is.
+6. A timestamp, indicating where in the video file the line is.